-Mulesing is a painful procedure that involves cutting crescent-shaped flaps of skin from around a lamb’s breech and tail using sharp shears.
-The resulting wound, when healed, creates an area of bare, stretched scar tissue.
-Because the scarred skin has no folds or wrinkles to hold moisture and faeces, it is less likely to attract blowflies.
+Mulesing involves cutting crescent-shaped flaps of skin from around a lamb’s breech and tail.
+When this painful wound heals, it creates an area of bare, stretched scar tissue which has no folds or wrinkles and is less likely to attract blowflies.
 This makes mulesed sheep less susceptible to flystrike in the breech area.

 What is flystrike?

 Sheep, especially Merinos, have woolly wrinkles and folds in their skin, particularly around the tail and breech area (back and top of hind legs under tail), which can become moist with urine and contaminated with feces.
 Blowflies are attracted to this moist area where they lay eggs.
 Eggs generally hatch into larvae (maggots) within 12-24 hours and feed off the flesh of the sheep for up to 3 days— this is called flystrike, which, if left untreated, is fatal.